 - Want to improve the unnatural appearance of older transplant results by adding density, removing and replacing old and pluggy grafts and redesigning the hairline

-Most people with typical patterned baldness are qualified for a hair transplant procedure.
-Let’s see who is not a good candidate for a transplant:
+Most people with typical patterned baldness are candidates for a hair transplant.
+Here are some examples of those who are not good candidates for a hair transplant:

-- Patients with unrealistic expectations such as a person with extensive hair loss and not enough donor supply who still expects to restore a juvenile hairline
+- Patients with unrealistic expectations about the final results they can receive such as a person with extensive hair loss, and not enough donor supply, who still expects to restore a juvenile hairline

-- Those with extensive hair loss as they likely don’t have enough hair follicles in their donor area to cover the balding area and have supply and demand mismatch
+- Those with extensive hair loss as they likely don’t have enough hair follicles in their donor area to cover the balding area which means they have supply and demand mismatch

-- Those who have serious, or chronic, medical conditions that are not controlled well with medications such as uncontrolled diabetes or thyroid hormonal imbalance
+- Those with serious, or chronic, medical conditions that are not being controlled with medications such as uncontrolled diabetes or thyroid hormonal imbalance

-- Patients with trichotillomania whose psychological disease is not under control will lose transplanted hair as they have lost native hair to start with
+- Patients with trichotillomaniawhose psychological disease is not under control will lose transplanted hair much like they have also lost their native hair

 - Active cicatricial alopecia sufferers whose hair follicles are destroyed by this destructive inflammatory process

 - Active Alopecia Areata